dianakorka/Data-Science-in-R/rfile/LISS-data.md

 have slightly higher propensity to vote and slightly lower variance in it.

-Quick check: How does political orientation vary by age?
+Quick check on one covariate: How does political orientation vary by age?

 ``` r
 data23_cleaned %>%